valnoc/VBMathParser/README.md

 VBMathParser is a simple framework to perform mathematical expressions parsing.

-## How to install
-Drag VBMathParser dir into your project.
+This framework uses ARC.
+DO NOT FORGET to turn on ARC for framework's sources (-fobjc-arc flag), if your project is developed in non-ARC environment.

 ## How to use
+1. Drag VBMathParser dir into your project.

-1. Import header
+2. Import header

     `#import "VBMathParser.h”`

-2. Use one of the variants
+3. Use one of the variants

     Single line